Training Spiking Neural Networks Using Lessons From Deep Learning

 ANNs and SNNs can model the same types of network topologies, but SNNs trade the artificial neuron model with a spiking neuron model instead (\Cref{fig:2}).
 Much like the artificial neuron model \cite{rosenblatt1958perceptron}, spiking neurons operate on a weighted sum of inputs.
 Rather than passing the result through a sigmoid or ReLU nonlinearity, the weighted sum contributes to the membrane potential $U(t)$ of the neuron.
 If the neuron is sufficiently excited by this weighted sum, and the membrane potential reaches a threshold $\theta$, then the neuron will emit a spike to its subsequent connections.
 But most neuronal inputs are spikes of very short bursts of electrical activity.
 It is quite unlikely for all input spikes to arrive at the neuron body in unison (\Cref{fig:2}(c)).
 This indicates the presence of temporal dynamics that `sustain' the membrane potential over time.

 These dynamics were quantified back in 1907 \cite{lapicque1907louis}.
 Louis Lapicque stimulated the nerve fiber of a frog leg using a hacked-together current source, and observed how long it took the frog leg to twitch based on the amplitude and duration of the driving current $I_{\rm in}$ \cite{brunel2007lapicque}.
-He concluded that a spiking neuron coarsely resembles a low-pass filter circuit consisting of a resistor $R$ and a capacitor $C$, later dubbed the leaky integrate-and-fire neuron (\Cref{fig:2}(b)).
+He concluded that a spiking neuron coarsely resembles a low-pass filter circuit consisting of a resistor $R$ and a capacitor $C$, later dubbed the leaky integrate-and-fire (LIF) neuron (\Cref{fig:2}(b)).